-In these American English language tips Gabby provides hints and suggestions on how to sound less stiff and more native-like.
+In these American English language tips, Gabby provides hints and suggestions on how to sound less stiff and more native-like.
 If you want to achieve success at American English fluency, you have to listen to as much American English as you can, whether it be music, radio, or television programs.
+You encounter verbs Must vs Have to.
 You should also take advantage of all the resources that Gabby makes available to you.

 Episode transcript below:

 Hello there!
 How are you doing?

 In this video tip, we’re going to take a great question from Paolo.

 Paolo asked, “What is the difference between Must vs Have to?

 Paolo, I love this question because the confusion I think comes from traditional – I was going to say “bad.”

 I don’t want to say “bad” – I don’t like passing judgment but you know what?
 Bad!

 Bad traditional English lessons that are too focused on grammar and that don’t look at real, natural conversational use of English – at least American English.

 Remember, I’m your American English teacher so I’m talking always about American English.